 "Yet when [these people] do something disgraceful, they say, 'We found our forefathers doing this,' and, 'God has commanded us to do this.'
 Say [Prophet] 'God does not command disgraceful deeds.
-How can you say about God things that you do not know [to be true]?"
+How can you say about God things that you do not know [to be true]?"1

 Modern atheists contend that there are several foundations for moral objectives.
 These alternatives are compared primarily with moral realism, biology, and normative influences.
 Biology is incapable of explaining objective morality.
 Charles Darwin offers an example to illustrate his claim that natural selection is the basis of moral standards.
-Darwin contends that if human beings were the result of a different combination of biological circumstances, our moral goals would be radically different.
+Darwin contends that if humans were the result of a different combination of biological circumstances, our moral goals would be radically different.
 He claims:

-"If men were reared under precisely the same conditions as hive-bees, there can hardly be a doubt that our un-married females would, like the worker-bees, think it a sacred duty to kill their brothers, and mothers would strive to kill their fertile daughters, and no one would think of interfering"
+"If men were reared under precisely the same conditions as hive-bees, there can hardly be a doubt that our un-married females would, like the worker-bees, think it a sacred duty to kill their brothers, and mothers would strive to kill their fertile daughters, and no one would think of interfering."2

-This illustrates that morality cannot be objective if it is dependent on physical processes.
-According to Darwin, "if we happened to be reared under the same conditions as the nurse shark, we would think it acceptable to rape our partner, as the nurse shark wrestles with its mate."
-A substantial number of atheists believe that objective moral norms are the result of natural selection.
+This illustrates that morality cannot be objective if it depends on physical processes.
+According to Darwin, "If we happened to be reared under the same conditions as the nurse shark, we would think it acceptable to rape our partner, as the nurse shark wrestles with its mate."
+Many atheists believe that objective moral norms result from natural selection.
 This is another fallacious atheist position.
-Also, natural selection would equip humans with the ability to develop moral standards that promote reproduction and survival.
+Also, natural selection would equip humans to develop moral standards that promote reproduction and survival.